Sign-in logs in Azure Active Directory

 Microsoft 365 activity logs

-You can view Office 365 activity logs from the Office 365 Admin Center.
-Even though Office 365 activity and Azure AD activity logs share a lot of the directory resources, only the Office 365 Admin Center provides a full view of the Office 365 activity logs.
+You can view Office 365 activity logs from the Microsoft 365 admin center.
+Even though Office 365 activity and Azure AD activity logs share a lot of the directory resources, only the Microsoft 365 admin center provides a full view of the Office 365 activity logs.

 You can also access the Office 365 activity logs programmatically using the Office 365 Management APIs.